-Opened in 1993, it showcases the largest and most comprehensive collection of stamps and philatelic material in the world, including postal stationery, mailboxes, meters and delivery vehicles — including airplanes from the early days of airmail.
+Opened in 1993, it showcases the largest and most comprehensive collection of stamps and philatelic material in the world.
+It also includes postal stationery, mailboxes, meters and delivery vehicles — including airplanes from the early days of airmail.
 Although it’s heavy on history, the museum’s virtual exhibitions offer a stirring look at America’s postal history from Colonial times to the present.

 National Postal Museum

 2 Massachusetts Ave., N.E.